OpenVPN/openvpn/doc/man-sections/generic-options.rst

     to the configuration if no other compression options are present.
   - 2.4.x or lower: The cipher in ``--cipher`` is appended to ``--data-ciphers``.
-  - 2.3.x or lower: ``--data-cipher-fallback`` is automatically added with the same cipher as ``--cipher``.
+  - 2.3.x or lower: ``--data-ciphers-fallback`` is automatically added with the same cipher as ``--cipher``.
   - 2.3.6 or lower: ``--tls-version-min 1.0`` is added to the configuration when ``--tls-version-min`` is not explicitly set.